egg over CTA

 While a project consultant may discuss a lot of things with you, and even heed to extra things you’re asking for, the company is ultimately only responsible for what is written in the contract.
 Sometimes this happens on purpose and a project consultant will verbally agree to your demands knowing full well they can’t fulfill them and not put them on the contract.
 Other times, things get forgotten and it may simply be a human mistake that something you were promised did not end up on paper.

-Make sure that everything you want is clearly written on the contract for your new windows and doors.
-Here is what you should look for:
+Before diving into many specifics that can be associated with window contracts, here are a few basic things to make sure that everything you want is clearly written on the contract for your new windows and doors:

 • Go through the details for each window with the representative to make sure that the windows you will be ordering are, in fact, the ones that you want.

-• If there are extras that you want to be done such as drape removal and installation, that is something that you will most likely need to go over and add to the contract.
+• If there are extras that you want to be done such as blinds or shutters removal and installation, that is something that you will most likely need to go over and add to the contract.

 • Make sure that the types of windows, window styles, and the type of installation are all clearly written out in the contract.